-Policy CS6 recognises that joint working with neighbouring authorities is important and this is likely to benefit plans for more sustainable development.
+Policy CS6 recognises that joint working with neighbouring authorities is important and it would occur sooner within the plan period.
+This is likely to benefit plans for more sustainable development.
 It is not known if this will significantly affect the SA Objectives.
 This would be particularly beneficial considering a proportion of Ipswich's identified housing need will potentially be met in neighbouring authorities.